alexandrebouchard/tutorialj/README.md

 ### Generating the tutorial

 To generate the tutorial using the gradle method, simply type ``gradle tutorialj``.
-To do it using the command line application, use
+To do it using the command line application, use:
 ```
 java -cp [all your dependencies and tutorialj's] tutorialj.Main --sourceFiles [src]
 ```